GjjvdBurg/paper2remarkable/docs/man.md

       Add a blank page after every page of the PDF document.
 This can be useful for taking notes on papers.

+-C, --config=FILENAME
+      Read options from a configuration file.
+A YAML file is supported, see [CONFIGURATION FILE](#configuration) for further details.
+By default the file at ``~/.p2r.yml`` is used if it exists.

 -e, --experimental
       Enable the experimental features of paper2remarkable.
 See below under [EXPERIMENTAL FEATURES](#experimental-features) for an overview.